-denials applies to algorithmic systems.
-The Equal Em- attempted to do this in the cyber context by laying out, ployment Opportunity Commission has issued technical in broad strokes, a preferred allocation of liability and assistance and provided additional resources intended to educate various stakeholders about compliance with fedecs.
-How AI liability should operate is an issue largely eral civil rights laws when using algorithmic tools for embeyond the scope of this Report, and will undoubtedly ployment-related decisions.
-Other agencies are examble worked out in courts, agencies, and legislatures over ining AI-related legal issues, such as the work underway at the Copyright Office and USPTO concerning intellectual property and the Department of Labor concerning labor protections.
-The courts are also examining a broad range of issues, as are industry and civil society groups.
+denials applies to algorithmic systems.289 The Equal Em- attempted to do this in the cyber context by laying out, ployment Opportunity Commission has issued technical in broad strokes, a preferred allocation of liability and assistance and provided additional resources intended to an agenda to incentivize better cybersecurity practiceducate various stakeholders about compliance with fed- es.292 How AI liability should operate is an issue largely eral civil rights laws when using algorithmic tools for embeyond the scope of this Report, and will undoubtedly ployment-related decisions.290 Other agencies are examble worked out in courts, agencies, and legislatures over ining AI-related legal issues, such as the work underway time.293 It is also the case that the European Commission at the Copyright Office and USPTO concerning intellectual has proposed adopting a bespoke AI liability regime;294 if property and the Department of Labor concerning labor adopted, this regime could have impacts on risk mitigaprotections.
+The courts are also examining a broad range tion and allocation outside of Europe as well. of issues, as are industry and civil society groups.

-Nevertheless, the comments evinced a need for more clarity on the precise application of existing laws and the potential contours of new laws in the AI space to benefit everyone along the AI value chain, including consumers, customers, users, researchers, auditors, investors, creators, manufacturers, distributors, developers, and deployers.
-The National Cybersecurity Strategy
+clarity on the precise application of existing laws and the potential contours of new laws in the AI space to benefit everyone along the AI value chain, including consumers, customers, users, researchers, auditors, investors, creators, manufacturers, distributors, developers, and deployers.291 The National Cybersecurity Strategy